CONDITIONS OF SITE HIRE

-If wilful damage should be caused to equipment by persons not known to the hirer e.g. an intruder, the hirer must inform the Police and obtain a crime reference number otherwise Bromley Battalion are unable to claim against their insurance and the repair costs will be charged to the hirer.
+If wilful damage should be caused to equipment by persons not known to the hirer e.g. an intruder, the hirer must inform the Police and obtain a crime reference number otherwise Bromley Camp Site are unable to claim against their insurance and the repair costs will be charged to the hirer.

 SMOKING OR VAPING IS NOT PERMITTED ANYWHERE ON THE CAMP SITE.

 We consider that the equipment provided is more than sufficient for the numbers quoted.
 It is, however, important that breakages and shortages are made good so that following camps will have a full Inventory.

 In the event of blankets being soiled, they should be properly cleaned and laundered in time for the next hirer.

 All deficiencies should be reported to the Camp Site representative.
 The Camp Site representative will make checks on handover.

 These will be wired for electric light and equipment consuming no more than 2 kilowatts in total.
 Should you wish to use electrical equipment in the marquee please use the socket(s) provided and ensure all items connected to them have been fully PAT tested and have full earth leakage protection.

 ON NO ACCOUNT MUST THE INSTALLED WIRING BE TAMPERED WITH IN ANY WAY.
 Bromley Camp Site cannot except any responsibility for damage or injury caused by not following these conditions.

 Bromley Camp Site staff set up the site at the start of the season and due to Insurance conditions, particularly with regard to fire precautions, the ‘set up’ of the camp (i.e. position of tents) must not be altered.

 Where additional tents are booked by a camp these may already be erected but if not the hirer is expected to erect them in line with the existing layout with sufficient spacing and strike at the end of their camp unless otherwise instructed.